The paper in one paragraph

 The experimental setup

-Each task gets run under three conditions:
+Each task runs under three conditions:

 What the paper found